No, I don’t want to fill out your contact form

 Why you’ve done this, and what to do instead

-Beyond just ‘it’s what we’ve always done’, there are a few reasons you might think a contact form is a good idea.
-Here we’ll go through some of them and what you might do instead.
+Beyond ‘it’s what we’ve always done’, there are a few reasons you might think a contact form is a good idea.
+Let’s go through them, and what to do instead.

 To collect structured data that speeds up resolving problems

-You might want to use a contact form to collect structured data, so it saves you time processing requests.
-For example, making sure the customer provides the right identifiers for you to find them on your systems quickly, or automatically assigning queries to the right teams.
+You might want a contact form to collect structured data that saves you time processing requests.
+For example, making sure the customer provides the right identifiers to find them on your systems quickly, or automatically assigning queries to the right teams.

 This can be okay in some circumstances.
-Amazon does this well: it shows you the recent items you’ve purchased and also allows you to completely self-serve common customer service workflows (like requesting a return) - while still allowing you to speak to a human fairly easily.
+Amazon does this well: it shows you your recent purchases and lets you completely self-serve common customer service workflows (like requesting a return) - while still letting you speak to a human fairly easily.

-However, unless you’ve got an excellent customer service portal (you probably don’t), you should just stick with an email for general contact purposes.
+However, unless you’ve got an excellent customer service portal (you probably don’t), stick with an email for general contact purposes.

 To make sure you have the right details, just set up a sensible auto-reply.
 Here’s a good example from GP at hand:5It could probably place this a bit more prominently by cutting some of the other stuff, but on the whole the message is fairly clear and not an unreasonable length.

-Next, before automating assigning queries to the right teams, consider whether you need to do this: I’ve seen very small teams try to justify ‘a contact form will help us categorise emails’ when they receive two emails a day, or they all go to the same person anyways.
+Next, before automating assigning queries to teams, consider whether you need to: I’ve seen very small teams try to justify ‘a contact form will help us categorise emails’ when they receive two emails a day, or they all go to the same person anyways.

-If you really do need to automate assigning emails, take a look at platforms like Zendesk and their AI systems - this kind of thing is exactly what LLMs thrive at (or often just regular expressions will get you far enough).
+If you really do need to automate assigning emails, take a look at platforms like Zendesk and their AI systems - this is exactly what LLMs thrive at (or often just regular expressions will get you far enough).

 You want people to contact you, and think your form will lower the barrier

 Empirically, this doesn’t hold up.
-I previously thought this was true, but I’ve since seen at 3 different organisations who’ve made the switch that this doesn’t seem to be the case - i.e. they get the same number of genuine contacts by listing an email as having a contact form.
+I previously thought it was true, but at 3 different organisations that made the switch, listing an email got the same number of genuine contacts as a contact form.
 I’d love to rigorously analyse and publish the data on this to help convince others.

-One category where this might not be true by default is for very ‘low-effort’ feedback forms.
-I think this can probably be mitigated by making it clear that you’re friendly and would be happy to receive informal emails.
+One category where this might not be true by default is very ‘low-effort’ feedback forms.
+This can probably be mitigated by making it clear that you’re friendly and happy to receive informal emails.

-The other category where I think this might be more likely to lower the barrier is where people prefer to be anonymous.
-For example, someone who might not be public about their sexual orientation might not want to have related comments so easily linked back to them, but still want to give feedback on some article.
+The other category where a form might genuinely lower the barrier is where people prefer to be anonymous.
+For example, someone who isn’t public about their sexual orientation might not want related comments easily linked back to them, but still want to give feedback on some article.
 The UK Government website, GOV.UK, has a delightfully simple example that works well for collecting anonymous feedback:

 You’re worried you’ll get spam if you list an email online

 Surprisingly, not really.
-I found we often ended up getting less spam compared to WordPress forms - there might be something about it being easier to submit anonymous forms with rubbish, compared to actually sending emails with decent enough reputation to get past today's spam filters.
+I found we often got less spam compared to WordPress forms - it’s easier to submit anonymous rubbish into a form than to send emails with decent enough reputation to get past today's spam filters.

 If you really worry about this, you can obfuscate your email from spam bots.
-But I think this is usually wasted time given just how rare this kind of email spam is, and how good spam filters have gotten.
-Plus this risks you messing this up and breaking something.
+But this is usually wasted time given how rare this kind of email spam is, and how good spam filters have gotten.
+Plus you risk messing it up and breaking something.

 You want to manage messages as a team